Hungary in the Eurovision Song Contest 2012

-Hungary participated in the Eurovision Song Contest 2012 in Baku, Azerbaijan.
+Hungary was represented at the Eurovision Song Contest 2012 in Baku, Azerbaijan.
 The Hungarian entry was selected through A Dal (which means "The Song"), consisting of two semi-finals and a final, organised by the Hungarian broadcaster M1.
 Compact Disco represented Hungary with the song "Sound of Our Hearts", which qualified from the first semi-final and went on to place 24th in the final, scoring 19 points.

 Before Eurovision

 A Dal 2012

 A Dal 2012 was the first edition of A Dal which selected the Hungarian entry for the Eurovision Song Contest 2012.
 Twenty entries competed in the competition that consisted of three shows which commenced on 28 January 2012 and concluded with an eight-song final on 11 February 2012.
 All shows in the competition were broadcast on m1 and Duna TV World.

 Format

 The format of the competition consisted of three shows: two semi-finals and a final.
 The three shows took place at MTVA studios in Budapest and were hosted by Zsóka Kapócs and Gábor Gundel-Takács.
 The semi-finals, held on 28 January and 4 February 2012, each featured ten entries with four advancing to the final from each show.
 The final, held on 11 February 2012, selected the Hungarian entry for Baku from the eight remaining entries.